LimiQS/propagate/README.txt

 https://medium.com/@0x6b64/background-abdddfdd59d2

 All the payload does is display a message box with  "Hello, World!".
+Only tested on a 32-bit version of Windows 7.

 I was more curious to know how it worked than anything else.